AzemaBaptiste/azema.tech/content/index-about.md

 Building a data observability SaaS platform for worldwide customer.

-Internal expert to architecture, design and devolop a sub-system of Sifflet.
+Internal expert to architecture, design and develop a sub-system of Sifflet.

 Work closely with Product team to create collaborative and realistic roadmaps.